aikea/aikea.github.io/content/watchlog.md

 (first watch: Jul 17th, 2022)

 46. > **But I'm the Cheerleader | Jamie Babbit | 1999**
 What's this movie LMFAO?
 It's so weird and cringey and unfinished.
 So, basically, a group of homosexuals are sent to a therapy school called 'True Directions' which is headed by a hot-headed (read: humorous) headmistress Mary Brown (Cathy Moriarty) who believes in the simple "five step" solution to "cure" homosexuality as if it's a disease.
 Very cringey writing, humorous and memorable characters.
 Overall, a funny movie.
 (first watch: Jul 18th, 2022)

+47. > **Doctor Strange: Multiverse of Madness | Sam Raimi | 2022**
+I expect MCU to deliver monotonuous, cookie-cutter, feel-good movies and it never disappoints.
+Great for when I want to "switch off" my brain.
+Also, WTF Wanda?
+(first watch: Jul 19th, 2022)
 <hr />